3D Segmentation of Humans in Point Clouds with Synthetic Data

 \parag{Synthetic data generation.} Accurately annotating large amounts of data is tedious and occasionally not feasible, \eg human body-part segmentation.
-Therefore, we observed a trend towards synthesizing training data for various computer vision tasks \cite{agora, tome2019xr, urbanscene, fakeit, surreal, train_synthetic, multihuman_flow, hspace, carla}.
-CARLA\cite{carla} is a simulator for urban driving scenarios.
-It contains different types of synthetic assets, \eg buildings and vehicles, and environmental conditions along with different setups of sensor suites.
-SURREAL \cite{surreal} synthesized humans on top of real color images for human body-part segmentation and demonstrated promising results when tested on real images.
-However, the synthesized humans are not conditioned on the image scene resulting in unrealistic renderings.
+This motivates an emerging trend towards synthesizing training data for various computer vision tasks \cite{agora, tome2019xr, urbanscene, fakeit, surreal, train_synthetic, multihuman_flow, hspace, carla, wang2022humanise}.
+SURREAL \cite{surreal} synthesizes 2D humans on top of real color images.
+However, the synthesized humans are not conditioned on the images, which results in unrealistic renderings.
 HSPACE \cite{hspace} is a large-scale dataset of synthetic humans in synthetic indoor and outdoor environments, focusing on generating realistic color images.
-Alternative methods \cite{place, posa, psi} populate 3D scenes with synthetic humans.
-PLACE \cite{place} synthesizes realistic human bodies in natural poses conditioned on a given 3D scene.
-We use PLACE to create our synthetic dataset and populate ScanNet \cite{scannet} scenes with naturally posed humans.
+HUMANISE \cite{wang2022humanise} is a language-conditioned human motion generator in 3D scenes and provides a dataset of synthetic, moving humans.
+Alternative methods \cite{place, posa, psi, tendulkar2022flex} populate 3D scenes with synthetic humans.
+PLACE~\cite{place} synthesizes realistic 3D humans with natural poses conditioned on a given 3D scene.
+We extend PLACE to generate multiple 3D humans in ScanNet\cite{scannet} scenes and condition the human generation to interactions with specific scene objects (\eg{}, sofa, bed, chair).

-\cvprsection{Method} \cref{fig:synthetic_data_generation} illustrates our framework for generating synthetic training data.
-It populates realistic indoor scenes with synthetic humans and automatically generates labeled point clouds.
-Synthetic data guarantees perfect ground truth and rich body-part annotations that are otherwise difficult to label manually. \cref{fig:model} illustrates our end-to-end model \name{} for multi-human body-part segmentation.
+\iccvsection{Data Generation} In Sec.~\ref{sec:synthetic-data-generation}, we describe our framework for generating synthetic training data for human instance and body-part segmentation tasks.
+Then in Sec.~\ref{sec:real-data-collection}, we describe our real data collection, processing and annotation pipelines.

-\cvprsubsection{Synthetic Training Data Generation} We describe our pipeline for generating synthetic point clouds and corresponding segmentation labels.
-To keep the domain gap small, we imitate depth from Kinect sensors since we use real Kinect data from EgoBody\cite{egobody} for evaluation (Sec.\,\ref{sec:eval-data-annotation}).
-This also allows the combination of synthetic data and real Kinect data for training (Sec.\,\ref{sec:real-data-for-training}).
+\iccvsubsection{Synthetic Training Data Generation} \cref{fig:synthetic_data_generation} illustrates our framework for generating synthetic training data.
+It populates real indoor scenes with synthetic humans and automatically generates labeled point clouds with perfect human and body-part labels that are otherwise difficult to obtain by manual labeling.